-Exercise Areas Location Specified Time 1 Worser Bay beach Entire Beach Dogs are allowed off-leash before 9am and after 7pm in summer during national Daylight saving hours and off-leash at all times in winter.
-2 Arthur Carman Park Collins Avenue, Linden 1 November to 31 January only Prohibited the rest of the year 3 Kaiwharawhara Park Hutt Road, Kaiwharawhara 1 November to 31 January only Prohibited the rest of the year
+Exercise Areas Location Specified Time 1 Seatoun Beach Hector Street South to Point Dorset 1 Worser Bay Beach Entire Beach Dogs are allowed off-leash before 9am and after 7pm in summer during national Daylight Saving hours and off-leash at all times in winter.
+2 Karori Cemetery (specified area) Lawn Cemetery only Dogs are allowed under the control of their owners before 9am and after 7pm year round.
+3 Arthur Carman Park Collins Ave, Linden 1 November to 31 January only Prohibited the rest of the year 4 Kaiwharawhara Park Hutt Rd, Kaiwharawhara 1 November to 31 January only Prohibited the rest of the year